MarcBoule/OnelabModels/ShellAndKelvin/README.md

 | Second	| Kelvin		| -0.608%		| -0.263%	| 65817	|
 | Second	| Shell			| 0.000752%		| 0.000844%	| 92437	|

-Comments: The shell transformation is clearly preferable here and the axisymmetric Kelvin transformation requires further work.
+Comments: The Kelvin transformation is preferable here for first order simulations, while the shell transformation is preferable for second order simulations.

 <a id="3Dcylindrical"></a>